-Myanmar junta shuts Twitter and Instagram to curb protests
+Myanmar junta shuts Twitter and Instagram as protests expand

 According to U.N. spokesman Stephane Dujarric, she reiterated to Deputy Commander-in-Chief Vice Gen. Soe Win “the secretary-general’s strong condemnation of the military’s action that disrupted the democratic reforms that were taking place in the country.”

-In addition to 134 officials and lawmakers who were detained in the coup, another 18 activists also are being held, said the Assistance Association for Political Prisoners in Myanmar.
+In addition to 134 officials and lawmakers who were detained in the coup, some 18 independent activists were also held, said the Assistance Association for Political Prisoners in Myanmar, who added that some have been released.

-On Thursday, authorities arrested four among about 20 protesters who had gathered outside the University of Medicine in Mandalay to oppose the coup.
 On Friday, Suu Kyi’s senior aide, Win Htein, was picked up in Mayangone township.

-He told BBC in a phone call early Friday that he was being arrested for sedition, which carries a maximum penalty of life imprisonment.
+He told BBC in a phone call earlier that he was being arrested for sedition, which carries a maximum penalty of life imprisonment.

 Suu Kyi and President Win Myint are also under house arrest and have been charged with minor offenses, seen by many as merely providing a legal veneer for their detention.
 She was described by her party as being in good health.

-In the largest rallies since the takeover, hundreds of students and teachers took to the streets Friday to demand the military hand power back to elected politicians.
+Also Friday, hundreds of students and teachers took to the streets to demand the military hand power back to elected politicians.
 Demonstrations spread to several parts of the country, even in the tightly controlled capital of Naypyitaw.

 “We will never be together with them,” lecturer Nwe Thazin said of the military at a protest at the Yangon University of Education.
 “We want that kind of government to collapse as soon as possible.”